Lake Ariel, Pennsylvania

 Lake Ariel is a village in Lake and Salem Townships of Wayne County, Pennsylvania, United States.
+Lake Ariel is part of The Pocono Mountain region.

-Located in northeastern Pennsylvania, Lake Ariel was founded by settlers with the name of Jones, and was previously known as Jonestown.
+Located in northeastern Pennsylvania in the Poconos, Lake Ariel was founded by settlers with the name of Jones, and was previously known as Jonestown.
 Following a name change, Lake Ariel became home to Lake Ariel Park, a major tourist destination for Pennsylvanians in the late 19th and early 20th centuries.

 History

 First settled in 1822 by the Jones family, the town was first called The Stock Farm and later Jonestown or Jones Pond.
 The first farm was located at the south end of the lake.
 Although when the village was first settled, it was populated by only a few family farms, Jonestown soon expanded due to the Pennsylvania Coal Company's Gravity Railroad.
 It brought workers and soon businesses were needed to fulfil their needs, including a post office named Ariel, which would later lead to the change in name of the town.